bitmovin/bitmovin-player-android-samples/README.md

                 android:value="YOUR_LICENSE_KEY" />

     Your player license key can be found when logging in into [https://dashboard.bitmovin.com](https://dashboard.bitmovin.com) and navigating to `Player -> Licenses`.
 There you also have to add the package name of the Android application which is using the SDK as a domain.
 The package name is defined in the manifest file of the Android application.

+1. Starting with `2.16.0` our SDK is using Java 8, so your application must enable Java 8 support.
+This can be done by adding following code to your applications build gradle:

+        compileOptions {
+                sourceCompatibility JavaVersion.VERSION_1_8
+                targetCompatibility JavaVersion.VERSION_1_8
+            }

 ## Proguard